precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

    ```
    The directory you chose as prefix now contains libraries in `<prefix>/lib` and the all the Boost headers in `<prefix>/include`.
    You may now safely remove the boost directory from step 1.
-4. If you selected `/usr/local` as prefix, update the the dynamic linker's run-time bindings:
+4. If you selected `/usr/local` as prefix, update the dynamic linker's run-time bindings:
    ```bash
    sudo ldconfig
    ```